abneribeiro/abneribeiro/README.md

 ## About Me

-- 🔭 Currently dedicated to developing the **A64 Post API**, building efficient and robust solutions.
+- 🔭 Currently dedicated to developing the **GOAPI**, building efficient and robust solutions.

 - 🌱 Actively learning the intricacies of **Golang and C**, enhancing my coding prowess.